Botulinum toxin type A (Botox) has come a long way since it was first introduced by the Food and Drug Administration (FDA) in 2001.

 Botox Training at National Laser Institute

-At National Laser Institute, our courses are led by industry-leading medical professionals and medical aesthetics experts with 7-20 years of experience in the field.
+At National Laser Institute, our continuing education courses are led by industry-leading medical professionals and medical aesthetics experts with seven to 20 years of experience in the field.

-Our courses are divided into two sections: didactic and hands-on training.
-During the classroom portion, students learn about facial anatomy, patient selection and pre- and post-patient care.
+Each course is divided into two sections: didactic and hands-on training.
+During the classroom portion, students learn about facial anatomy, the history of Botox and patient care.
 Students are placed in small, intimate groups no more than a few feet from the training bed during clinical hands-on training.
 They will watch live demonstrations from the instructor, watch their peers perform treatments and inject patients themselves.

 When it comes to hands-on training, we set ourselves apart from other schools, because we have a dedicated team that works around the clock to provide students with scheduled clients for real-world experience.